pletzer/nzesm_apptainer/README.md

 ```
 apptainer shell nzesmenv.sif
 ```
-This will land you in an environment with compilers
+will land you in an environment with compilers
 ```
 Apptainer> which mpiifort
 /opt/intel/oneapi/compiler/2023.0.0/linux/bin/intel64/ifort